Rohith-varma/Resources/README.md

 # Streaming-Data-into-pipeline-in-near--realtime-using-Kafka-Spark

-This repository contains the recource files that are necessary for the project The objective is to be able to have data in a platform to run streaming data pipeline.
+The objective is to be able to have data in a platform to run streaming data pipeline.
 In this ,we
 • produce the content of a CSV file to a Kafka topic,